helloflask/bootstrap-flask/docs/basic.rst

 Starter template
 -----------------

-Considering for flexibility, Bootstrap-Flask did't include a built-in base templates (maybe change in future), for now you have to create it by yourself.
-Be sure to using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors, your base template should like this:
+For reasons of flexibility, Bootstrap-Flask doesn't include built-in base templates (this may change in the future).
+For now,  you must create it yourself.
+Be sure to use an HTML5 doctype and include a viewport meta tag for proper responsive behaviors.
+Here's an example base template:

 .. code-block:: html